Maksym-UA/BikeApp/README.md

     ```

 - Inside the VM, change directory to `/vagrant/final_project` and look around with `ls`.
 Any file you create in one will be automatically shared to the other.
 This means that you can edit code in your favorite text editor, and run it inside the VM.
+Feel free to look through and edit all the files.

 - Files in the VM's `/vagrant` directory are shared with the `vagrant` folder on your computer.
 But other data inside the VM is not.